dasch-swiss/dsp-api/docs/src/paradox/01-introduction/what-is-knora.md

 Commonly used text markup systems, such as [TEI/XML](http://www.tei-c.org/), have to represent a text as a hierarchy, and therefore have trouble supporting overlapping markup.
-Knora supports 'standoff' markup: the markup is stored separately from the text, allowing for overlapping markup.
+Knora supports @ref:[Standoff/RDF markup](standoff-rdf.md): the markup is stored as RDF data, separately from the text, allowing for overlapping markup.
 Knora's RDF-based standoff is designed to support the needs of complex digital critical editions.
 Knora can import any XML document (including TEI/XML) for storage as standoff/RDF, and can regenerate the original XML document at any time.